 \section{Introduction}

-Semi-structured data extraction, i.e., web extraction, is the challenging task of extracting data found in templated text fields on HTML pages.
+Semi-structured data extraction, i.e., web extraction, is the task of extracting data found in templated text fields from HTML pages.
 Once extracted, the structured data can be utilized in various downstream tasks such as information retrieval, recommendation, and question answering.

-While recent work has shown the potential of neural approaches to web extraction \cite{lin2020freedom,zhou2021simplified,li2021markuplm}, there are very few publicly available large-scale datasets suitable for training and evaluation of these approaches, limiting progress in this area.
-Additionally, existing datasets \cite{hao2011swde,hotti2021klarna} focus on one subset of the problem (detail page extraction).
-In this paper, we introduce the \datasetname{} (\textbf{P}ages of \textbf{L}ists \textbf{At}tribute \textbf{E}xtraction) dataset, that specifically targets the novel task of \emph{list page} extraction and focuses on product review pages in the shopping vertical, i.e., multi-product reviews.
+While recent work has shown the potential of neural approaches for web extraction \cite{lin2020freedom,zhou2021simplified,li2021markuplm}, there are very few publicly available large-scale datasets suitable for training and evaluation of these approaches, limiting progress in this area.
+Additionally, most existing datasets \cite{hao2011swde,hotti2021klarna} focus on one subset of the problem; namely \textit{detail page extraction}.
+In this paper, we introduce the \datasetname{} (\textbf{P}ages of \textbf{L}ists \textbf{At}tribute \textbf{E}xtraction) dataset\footnote{\datasetname{} will be publicly available at \texttt{\url{https://github.com/amazon-science/plate}}}, that specifically targets the task of \emph{list page} extraction and focuses on product review pages in the shopping vertical, i.e., multi-product review pages.

-Product pages can be broadly categorized into two classes: {\em detail pages} and {\em list pages}.
+To elaborate, item pages can be broadly categorized into two classes: \textit{detail pages} and \textit{list pages}.
 Detail pages provide detailed information about a single item.
-List pages comprise a list of products with abridged detail, organized under a single theme.
-This allows the products on a list page to be directly compared with each other according to some theme, e.g., "best gaming laptops".
-Figure \ref{fig:listdetailpage} shows an example of both a detail page and a list page.
-Since products are thematically organized in list pages, data extraction from list pages results in data that can easily be integrated into recommender, question answering, or dialogue systems powering digital assistants.
-This can help both the content creators (publishers) as well as the customers looking to make a purchase decision. \datasetname\ was created to improve the the training and evaluation of such extraction systems.
+List pages comprise a list of items with abridged detail, organized under a single theme, e.g. ``best board games''.
+This organization facilitates direct comparison of each item and allows for the extracted data to be easily integrated into recommender, question answering, or dialogue systems powering digital assistants \cite{linden2003recommendations, gupta2019amazonqa, zhang2018saur}.
+Extracted product data can be utilized by both content creators (publishers) as well as customers looking to make purchase decisions. \footnote{We provide an example of a list page and a detail page in the appendix.}